SciRuby/rubex/CONTRIBUTING.md

 The following features in Rubex need to be implemented or can be made better:

 * Ability to have Ruby-style method arguments without parenthesis.
+* Multiline conditionals in the condition of if-elsif statements.